pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 If we do not complete a transfer to or from your account on time or in the correct amount according to our Agreement with you, we will be liable for your losses or damages.
 However, there are some exceptions.
 We will not be liable, for instance:

 - 1. If, through no fault of ours, you do not have enough money in your account to make the transfer;
 - 2. If the transfer would go over the credit limit on your overdraft line;
 - 3. If the automated teller machine where you are making the transfer does not have enough cash and you continue to request the transfer when you know the ATM does not have sufficient cash;
 - 4. If the automated teller machine or POS terminal was not working properly and you knew about the breakdown when you started the transfer;
-- 5. If circumstances beyond our control (such as fire or flood or other conditions listed under "Limitation of Liability") prevent the transfer, despite reasonable precautions that we have taken.
+- 5. If circumstances beyond our control (such as fire or flood or other conditions listed under 'Limitation of Liability') prevent the transfer, despite reasonable precautions that we have taken.

 There may be other exceptions stated in our Agreement with you.

-Electronic Banking |

-47

 ## Your Responsibility to Us When Utilizing Funds Transfer Services